 Chains for geo-replication.
-When a hop of the chain wishes to modify a geo-replicated base or derived table, the hop is forwarded to the corresponding shard's home datacenter for execution.
+When a hop of the chain modifies a geo-replicated base or derived table, it is forwarded to the corresponding shard's home datacenter for execution.
 The responsible server at the home datacenter generates a sub-chain to propagate the modification to replicas at other datacenters.
 Because of the origin ordering property of these sub-chains, all replicas are updated in the same order.